Battle of the Denmark Strait: Aftermath

 The damage to Bismarck's forward fuel tanks, combined with a missed opportunity to refuel at Bergen earlier in the voyage, left less than 3000 LT of fuel remaining, not enough to operate effectively against the Atlantic convoys.
-The element of surprise – which was considered essential for the operation's success – had most definitely been lost; the German ships continued to be shadowed by Wake-Walker's squadron.
+The element of surprise – considered essential for the operation's success – had most definitely been lost; the German ships continued to be shadowed by Wake-Walker's squadron.
 Lütjens concluded that he needed to abort Bismarck's mission and head toward a convenient dockyard for repairs.

 The question was which dockyard to head for.
 The nearest friendly ports were Bergen and Trondheim in Norway, a little over 1000 mi away.
 Steaming in that direction meant a return passage north or south of Iceland, with the enemy's air forces now fully alerted to their presence and the possibility of other heavy units between them and Scapa Flow.
 Lütjens knew his intelligence was unreliable.
 Hood had been reported by Group North to be off West Africa and there had been no reports of a King George V-class battleship in the vicinity.

 Disregarding Lindemann's recommendation to return to Bergen, Lütjens ordered Bismarck to head for the French port of Saint-Nazaire.
 Prince of Wales pursued for several hours and re-engaged on several occasions before the German ships evaded pursuit.
 Although the French coast was 600 mi further away than Bergen, Saint-Nazaire held the potential of longer nights and wider seas in which to shake off Bismarck's shadowers, plus the possibility of luring them across a line of U-boats.
 It would leave Bismarck poised on the edge of the British trade routes once the damage were repaired; it also meant the potential support of the battleships Scharnhorst and Gneisenau.
 Both ships had been stationed at Brest in France, since the end of Operation Berlin earlier that year but had been kept in port for repairs and overhaul.
 While Brest was closer than Saint-Nazaire, it was within range of Royal Air Force bombers.

 Lütjens detached the undamaged Prinz Eugen to continue raiding on her own.
 The cruiser went further south into the Atlantic, where she refuelled from a tanker at sea.
 She suffered engine trouble, abandoned her commerce raiding mission without having sunk any merchant ships, and made it to Brest.